openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 has permissions, and with this CCO could be the alerting mechanism for a changed CredentialsRequest without sufficient permissions.

+CCO should consider adding the above, three-part test as a utility function exposed in the API.

 **HyperShift changes**: Include Cloud Credential Operator with token-aware mode (see above).
 Allows for processing of CredentialsRequest objects added by operators.